zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

-## On the Public Anti-Epistemology of dath ilan
+# On the Public Anti-Epistemology of dath ilan

 > All should be laid open to you without reserve, for there is not a truth existing which I fear, or would wish unknown to the whole world.
 >
 > —Thomas Jefferson, earthling

+### Introduction

 Eliezer Yudkowsky's fiction about the world of dath ilan (capitalization _sic_) aims to portray a smarter, saner, better-coordinated alternate version of Earth.
 Dath ilan had originally been introduced in a [2014 April Fool's Day post](https://yudkowsky.tumblr.com/post/81447230971/my-april-fools-day-confession), in which Yudkowsky "confessed" that the explanation for his seemingly implausible genius is that he's "actually" an ordinary person from dath ilan, where the ideas he presented to this world as his own were common knowledge.
 (This likely inspired the trope of a [_medianworld_](https://www.glowfic.com/replies/1619639#reply-1619639), a setting where the average person is like the author along important dimensions.)[^medianworlds]

 [^medianworlds]: You might think that the thought experiment of imagining what someone's medianworld is like would only be interesting for people who are "weird" in our own world, thinking that our world is a medianworld for people who are normal in our world.
-But [in high-dimensional spaces, _most_ of the probability-mass is concentrated in a "shell" some distance around the mode](/2021/May/sexual-dimorphism-in-the-sequences-in-relation-to-my-gender-problems/#typical-point), because even though the per-unit-hypervolume probability _density_ is greatest at the mode, there's vastly more hypervolume in the hyperspace around it.
+But [in high-dimensional spaces, _most_ of the probability-mass is concentrated in a "shell" some distance around the mode](/2021/May/sexual-dimorphism-in-the-sequences-in-relation-to-my-gender-problems/#typical-point), because even though the per-unit-hypervolume probability density is greatest at the mode, there's vastly more (hyper)volume in the space around it.
 The upshot is that typical people are atypical along _some_ dimensions, so normies can play the medianworld game, too.
 (Or they could, if the normies of our world were into worldbuilding.)

-Dath ilan's cognitive superiority to the real world is a recurring theme in modern Yudkowsky's work.
+Dath ilan's reputed cognitive superiority to the real world is a recurring theme in modern Yudkowsky's work.
 In the fictional canon, it's a focus of the story ["But Hurting People is Wrong"](https://www.glowfic.com/posts/4508), but even when not discussing fiction, Yudkowsky often makes sneering comments about "Earth" or "Earth people", apparently meant to disparage all actually existing humans for not living up to his fiction.

+[TODO: footnote for sneers]

 One is led to believe that people who were deeply inspired by Yudkowsky's [Sequences](https://www.readthesequences.com/) (a series of influential posts about rationality published on the _Overcoming Bias_ blog largely between 2007 and 2009) should regard dath ilan as a rationalist utopia.
 After all, on the terms of the 2014 April Fools' Day joke, that's where the knowledge came from.

-And yet, for such a supposed rationalist utopia, it's remarkable the extent to which dath ilan's Society is portrayed as being organized around conspiracies to lie or otherwise cover up the truth—not just when forced to by dire matters of planetary security (as when keeping nuclear or AGI secrets), but seemingly for any somewhat plausible excuse whatsoever, including protecting the feelings of people who would be happier if kept ignorant.
-Evidently, there are _many_ truths existing which dath ilan fears and would wish unknown to the whole world.
+And yet, for such a supposed rationalist utopia, it's remarkable the extent to which dath ilan's Society is portrayed as being organized around conspiracies to lie or otherwise cover up the truth—not just when forced to by dire matters of planetary security (as when keeping nuclear or AGI secrets), but seemingly for any somewhat plausible excuse whatsoever, including protecting the feelings of people who would be happier if kept ignorant (!!).
+Evidently, there are _many_ truths existing which dath ilani fear and would wish unknown to the whole world.

-The contrast to the [sense of life](http://aynrandlexicon.com/lexicon/sense_of_life.html) portrayed in the Sequences is striking.
-The Sequences emphasized that you—yes, you, the reader—had an interest in having an accurate world-model.
+The stark contrast to the [sense of life](http://aynrandlexicon.com/lexicon/sense_of_life.html) portrayed in the Sequences is striking.
+The Sequences emphasized that you—yes, you, the reader—have an interest in maintaining an accurate world-model.
 On the subject of confronting unpleasant hypotheses, the Sequences [gave this advice](https://www.readthesequences.com/Avoiding-Your-Beliefs-Real-Weak-Points) (bolding mine):

 > When you're doubting one of your most cherished beliefs, close your eyes, empty your mind, grit your teeth, and **deliberately think about whatever hurts the most**.
 Don't rehearse standard objections whose standard counters would make you feel better.
 Ask yourself what _smart_ people who disagree would say to your first reply, and your second reply.
 Whenever you catch yourself flinching away from an objection you fleetingly thought of, drag it out into the forefront of your mind. **Punch yourself in the solar plexus.
 Stick a knife in your heart, and wiggle to widen the hole.** In the face of the pain, rehearse only this:
 >